-This subsection analyses the results of a collaborative study on \textit{Listeria monocytogenes}, which was presented in ISO 16140~\cite{ISO_2016__ISO16140} and analysed by Wilrich~\cite{Wilrich_2010_AccreditationQual.Assur._DeterminationPrecision}.
-The study involved ten laboratories and each laboratory repeated the measurements five times, that is, $(L, n) = (10,5)$.
+This subsection analyzes the results of a collaborative study on \textit{Listeria monocytogenes}, which was presented in ISO 16140~\citep{iso2016ISO161402016Microbiology} and analyzed by \citet{wilrich2010DeterminationPrecisionQualitativeMeasurement}.
+The study involved ten laboratories, and each laboratory repeated the measurements five times; that is, $(L,n)=(10,5)$.
 The results are shown in Table~\ref{tbl:ex_Listeria}.
-In the table, the first, second, and last columns show laboratory number, the detected results on \textit{L.\ monocytogenes}, and the number of detections, respectively.
-Here, $y_{ij} = 1$ and $0$ indicate respectively that \textit{L.\ monocytogenes} was and was not detected, respectively.
+In the table, the first, second, and last columns show the laboratory number, the detected results for \textit{L.\ monocytogenes}, and the number of detections, respectively.
+Here, $y_{ij}=1$ and $0$ indicate that \textit{L.\ monocytogenes} was and was not detected, respectively.

 From Proposition~\ref{prop:est}, we obtain the following estimates: